SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_DOM_Backup_Manager.md

 - **Backup File Path**: The path where the backup will be stored.
 Default: `C:\Skyline DataMiner\Documents`.
 - **Sync button**: This allows you to manually **update the table** with all DOM modules in the DMS.

+### Restorables Page

+The **Restorables** page of this connector, lists all the DOM modules inside certain folder and the zip files that can be restored

+# Restorables Page Documentation

+The **Restorables** page of this connector lists all the DOM modules inside a specified folder and the zip files that can be restored.

+## DOM Module Overview Table

+This table shows all the different modules inside the folder.
+It allows the user to control the inclusion or exclusion of Zip files associated with each module in the **Restorables Overview** table:

+- **ID**: Name of the module found.
+- **State**: The user can choose between **Included** or **Excluded** for the module.
+This will determine whether the associated rows are shown in the **Restorables Overview** table.

+## Restorables Overview Table

+This table lets the user select a Zip file to restore the information for the desired module:

+- **Last Modification**: The latest modification inside the JSON within the Zip file.
+- **Zip File Name**: The name of the Zip file.
+- **Module ID**: The name of the module inside the Zip file.
+- **DOM Definition Count**: The count of DOM Definitions.
+- **Section Definition Count**: The count of Section Definitions.
+- **DOM Instances Count**: The count of DOM Instances.
+- **Restore State**: Displays the current state of the row.
+Possible values are **Not Restored**, **Processing**, **Failed**, and **Restored**.
+- **Restore Button**: Allows the connector to restore the desired row.

+There are two standalone configuration parameters on this page:

+- **Restore Folder Path**: Syncs the modules across the Zip files in the specified path.
+- **Update Folder Path**: Updates the **DOM Module Overview** table with the modules found inside the Restore Folder Path.
+- **Update Path**: Updates the **Restorables Overview** table with the Zip files found inside the Restore Folder Path.

 ### Configuration Page

 On the **Configuration** page of this connector, you can configure the following parameters: